 Campaign Against Disproportionate Off-Street Parking Permits in Angus

-Many local authorities across Scotland and the UK provide a residents parking permit to those living in areas subject to parking restrictions, at a reduced rate.
-At present, Angus Council propose one flat rate charge of £260 with no special consideration given to local residents.
+Many local authorities across Scotland and the UK provide a residents parking permit to those living in areas subject to parking restrictions, at a significantly reduced rate.
 The proposed annual charge is hugely inflated in comparison with the cost of resident's parking permits in other local authorities within Scotland.

 Did you know that the cost of your annual parking permit in Angus will be...